 Backalley of Alor Setar

-Winning this award after a few years of trying was the moment I understood something clearly about myself, that I had a genuine ability to observe the ordinary and translate it into something visually compelling.
+Winning this award after a few years of trying was the moment I understood something clearly about myself, that I had a genuine ability to observe the ordinary and translate it into something visually beautiful.
 That same eye for capturing reality eventually became the foundation of how I make a living, Photographing real spaces and on-site properties carries an edge that AI-generated imagery and 3D renders simply cannot replace because at the end of the day, what clients and customers want to see is the actual real site, not a digitally fabricated version of it .
 In a way, this was the back alley that led me to a sustainable path, one built entirely on skills I had been quietly accumulating since those early days photographing paddy fields in Alor Setar.

 Wheel Rolling Home Stop Motion Short Film